-Switzerland Freelance Software Designer & Developer Joined over 5 years ago
+Switzerland Freelance Software Designer & Developer Joined almost 6 years ago

 I get your argument, but Tailwind has got you covered ;) Did you see the second example about the component-friendliness?
 There‘s even a whole section about extracting components in the documentation: https://tailwindcss.com/docs/extracting-components/ I think the @apply directive is very powerful.
 This, together with the high ability of customization, clearly sets it apart from other atomic css solutions.

 Hi Caleb, Thanks for sharing your idea and putting together the concept!
 Some of my thoughts after watching your first episode: